ALX-KingKowa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     1-hello_you        Create a script that prints hello user, where user is the current Linux user.
-    2-path             Add /action to the PATH. /action 3-paths            Create a script that counts the number of directories in the PATH 4-global_var       Create a script that lists environment variables 5-local_var        Create a script that lists all local variables and environment variables, and functions
+    2-path             Add /action to the PATH. /action 3-paths            Create a script that counts the number of directories in the PATH 4-global_var                Create a script that lists environment variables 5-local_var                 Create a script that lists all local variables and environment variables, and functions 6-create_local_variable     Create a script that creates a new local variable.